Flaavius/basic-grpc/README.md

 # A simple grpc Wrapper for nodejs

-*simple-grpc* is a small wrapper over grpc and @grpc/proto-loader its goal is to make the implementation a bit simpler and give it more of an express-like feel.
+*basic-grpc* is a small wrapper over grpc and @grpc/proto-loader its goal is to make the implementation very basic with minimal setup.

 ## Usage: